Important change:

 Louis:

-With a small tendency to phases of rest in summer.
+With a slight tendency towards periods of rest in the summer.

 Max:

-It then takes its revenge in the active phases, in which the attacks come more frequently and more violently.
-It started with pain in the upper and lower jaw that radiated to the entire left side of the head.
-Thinking it might have something to do with my teeth, I gradually had four roots extracted, but the pain remained.
-In the beginning they occurred two or three times a day for exactly half an hour and then not at all for a few weeks or months.
+This then takes its toll during the active phases, when the attacks become more frequent and intense.
+It started with pain in my upper and lower jaw that radiated to the entire left side of my head.
+I thought it might be related to my teeth, so I had four tooth roots extracted, one after the other, but the pain persisted.
+At first, the attacks occurred two or three times a day for exactly half an hour each time, and then not at all for several weeks or months.
 That's why I wasn't too worried at the time.
-During the breaks in pain, I gathered strength to try out new doctors, but none of them could help me.
-Later it got worse.
-The attacks came mainly at night, sometimes extremely violently five or six times.
-It started in the evening and the last attack was between 6 and 7 a.m. in the morning.
+During the pain-free periods, I gathered my strength to try out different doctors, but none of them could help me.
+Later, it got worse.
+The attacks then came primarily at night, sometimes five or six times, extremely intense.
+They would start in the evening, and the last attack would be in the morning between 6 and 7 a.m.
 The pain is stabbing and burning.
-They move from the jaws behind the eye.
-This remains bearable for a short time, then it goes through the entire side of the face, from the hairline to the neck, and I can hardly tell where the center is, perhaps somewhere in the temple and eye area.
+It radiates from my jaw behind my eye.
+This remains tolerable for a short time, then it spreads through the entire half of my face, from my hairline to my neck, and I can hardly say where the center is located, perhaps somewhere in the temple-eye area.

 Louis:

-From the outside you can see it a quarter of an hour beforehand.
-Max's face becomes somewhat asymmetrical.
-The left eye becomes smaller and changes shape slightly, it turns reddish and watery.
-The eyelid begins to droop, the entire face becomes rigid and expressionless, it suddenly appears crooked, and the left side of the face loses its color.
+You can see it outwardly as early as fifteen minutes beforehand.
+Max's face becomes somehow asymmetrical.
+His left eye shrinks and changes shape slightly, it turns reddish and waters.
+His eyelid begins to droop, his whole face becomes rigid and expressionless, it suddenly looks crooked, and the left side of his face loses its color.

 Max:

-Then it starts with sweats that are so strong that I collapse somewhere and tear my clothes off.
-The slightest touch, even if it's just a shirt on the upper body, is unbearable.
-Then I walk in circles.
-Always in circles, in a darkened room in my apartment.
-I am very sensitive to light and when a car headlight comes towards me outside at night, it increases the pain.
-Immobility is really bad.
-I once had an attack on a plane and there was turbulence so I couldn't even get up and disappear into the toilet, at least for a short time, to be alone with my pain.
-There I was, sitting in the middle of a row of three, strapped in and on the verge of going insane.
+Then it starts with bouts of sweating so intense that I have to curl up somewhere and tear my clothes off.
+The slightest touch, even just a shirt on my chest, is unbearable.
+Then I pace in circles.
+Always in circles, in a darkened room of my apartment.
+I become extremely sensitive to light, and if a car headlight shines on me outside at night, it intensifies the pain.
+Immobility is the worst.
+Once I had an attack on a plane, and there was turbulence, so I couldn't even get up and disappear into the restroom for a short time to be alone with the pain.
+There I was, sitting in the middle of a row of three, buckled in, on the verge of going insane.

 Louis:

-All in all, Max tries to keep the enemy as short as possible...
+All in all, Max tries to keep the enemy at bay as much as possible…

 Max:

-... by following new therapies very conscientiously, even if I don't know if and when an effect will occur.
-I'll stick with it until I can prove from my records that it doesn't work.
-The disease is hardly researched because there is no money to be made from it.
-There are not nearly as many cluster patients as there are migraine sufferers, for example.
+…by diligently following new therapies, even if I don't know if or when they will have an effect.
+I stick with them until I can prove, based on my records, that they are ineffective.
+The disease is hardly researched because there's no money to be made from it.
+There aren't nearly as many cluster headache patients as there are migraine sufferers, for example.
 That's why so few doctors know about it.
-I got my first useful information from the Internet; I came across the self-help group website and lots of literature tips.
-It was only then that I realized it was Cluster.
-So precise, to the point, it blew me away.
-With that, I went to my family doctor and asked him: “How come the doctors don’t know this?”
-He then sent me to a pain therapist.
+I got my first useful information from the internet; I came across the website of the support group and a lot of book recommendations.
+Only then did I realize it was cluster headaches.
+So precise, so to the point, it blew me away.
+I went to my family doctor and asked him, "Why don't the doctors know about this?"
+He then referred me to a pain therapist.
 We work hand in hand.
-She doesn't tell me what to do, but we experiment together.
+She doesn't tell me what to do; instead, we experiment together.
 This has been going on for about a year and a half now.
-Contact with the members of the self-help group is also helpful and good for the soul.
-There is no one with whom you can exchange ideas like those affected.
-Looking into the eyes of a total stranger and starting a sentence that they can finish - that's incredible!
+The contact with the members of the support group is also helpful and good for my mental well-being.
+There's no one you can truly connect with like someone who has experienced something similar.
+Looking into the eyes of a complete stranger and starting a sentence that they can finish – that's incredible!

 Louis:

-What haven't we tried in all the previous years!
-At the very beginning I even suggested to Max that we separate for six months.
-That was before we even knew it was called a cluster but we already had a lot of doctors behind us.
-At some point you start to doubt everything, including your relationship.
-I thought, “The man has been healthy for thirty years, has known me for a few years, and suddenly becomes ill.
-Maybe it’s just me!”
-Of course I was afraid that he would actually accept my suggestion…
+What hadn't we tried in all those years before!
+Right at the beginning, I even suggested to Max that we separate for six months.
+That was before we even knew it was called cluster headaches, but we'd already been to countless doctors.
+At some point, you start to doubt everything, even your relationship.
+I thought, "This man was healthy for thirty years, has only known me for a few, and suddenly gets sick.
+Maybe it's something I'm doing wrong!"
+Of course, I was afraid he would actually go along with my suggestion…

 Max:

-Without the partnership it would be difficult.
-That's a huge support that I have in the background.
-For example, if we're out to dinner with friends and an attack starts, all I have to do is wink at Louis and he'll know immediately.
-Then I don't have to explain anything, I can just disappear straight away and take care of myself.
-I still have a guilty conscience.
-It's not nice to burden Louis with these explanations again when there are people who haven't experienced the situation yet.
+Without my partner, it would be difficult.
+It's a tremendous support system I have in the background.
+For example, if we're out to eat with friends and an attack starts, I only have to wink at Louis, and he immediately understands.
+Then I don't have to explain anything; I can slip away and take care of myself.
+I still feel guilty, though.
+It's not pleasant to burden Louis with these explanations again when there are people around who haven't experienced the situation themselves.

 Louis:

 Outsiders probably think I'm pretty cold.
-If Max gets caught on the road, I let him go home alone, or he stands in a dark gate and people don't understand that I'm not running after him.
-Then I don't feel like explaining things.
+If Max gets caught on the go, I let him walk home alone, or he stands in a dark gateway, and people don't understand why I don't run after him.
+I don't really feel like explaining things then.

 Max: